juniorgasparotto/SysCommand/documentation/en.md

 The events are important to intercept every step of implementation and modify or extend the default behavior.
 Existing events are as follows:

-* `App.OnBeforeMemberInvoke(ApplicationResult, IMemberResult)`: Called before the invoke of each Member (property or method) that was parseado.
+* `App.OnBeforeMemberInvoke(ApplicationResult, IMemberResult)`: Is raised before the invoke of each Member (property or method) that was parsed.
-* `App.OnAfterMemberInvoke(ApplicationResult, IMemberResult)`: Named after the invoke of each Member (property or method) that was parseado.
+* `App.OnAfterMemberInvoke(ApplicationResult, IMemberResult)`: Is raised after the invoke of each Member (property or method) that was parsed.
-* `App.OnMethodReturn(ApplicationResult, IMemberResult)`:: Invoked whenever a method return value
+* `App.OnMethodReturn(ApplicationResult, IMemberResult)`:: Is raised whenever a method return value
-* `App.OnComplete(ApplicationResult)`: Called to order the execution
+* `App.OnComplete(ApplicationResult)`: Is raised at the end of the implementation
-* `App.OnException(ApplicationResult, Exception)`: Called in case of exception.
+* `App.OnException(ApplicationResult, Exception)`: Is raised in case of exception.

 **Example:**